getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 # You Don't Know JS: *this* & Object Prototypes
-# Chapter 4: Class Copies
+# Chapter 4: Mixing Class Copies

 We won't be exhaustive here on the topic of "object oriented" programming with "classes", "instantiation", "inheritance" and "(relative) polymorphism".
 However, we will briefly survey these topics, as we draw contrasts between traditional classes and JavaScript's `[[Prototype]]` (often mistakingly called "class") mechanism.

-We'll look first, in detail, how and why traditional classes imply copies of behavior, and then we'll look at how manual copy behavior is used to emulate such class behavior in JavaScript.
+We'll look first, in detail, at how and why traditional classes imply copies of behavior, and then we'll look at how manual copy behavior (aka, "mixins") is used to emulate such class behavior in JavaScript.

 ## Class

-In traditional class-oriented languages, a collection of definitions of functionality wrapped up in a tidy package is called a `class`.
+In traditional class-oriented languages, a collection of data and definitions of behavior for that data is wrapped up in a tidy package called a "class".

-For instance, in many languages, a "Stack" data structure would be implemented by a `Stack` class.
+For instance, in many languages, a "stack" data structure would be implemented by a `Stack` class.
 This class would have an internal set of variables that stores the data, and it would have a set of publicly accessible functions ("methods") provided by the class, which gives your code the ability to interact with the data structure (adding & removing data, etc).

 But in such languages, you don't often operate directly on a `Stack` (unless making a **Static** reference, which is outside the scope of our discussion).
-The `Stack` class is merely an abstract representation of what *a* "Stack" should do, but it's not itself *a* "Stack".
+The `Stack` class is merely an abstract representation of what *any* "stack" should do, but it's not itself *a* "stack".
 You must **instantiate** the `Stack` class before you have a concrete data structure *thing* to operate against.

 ### Building